 accept a slab-sided dog but remember that the ribs should not be too

 “barrel-shaped.”
-At left, multi-Best In Show “Rio” shows arched neck, good
+Multi-Best In Show “Rio” shows arched neck, good

 topline, tail carriage, front and rear angulation, including well let down,

-“moderately long” so don’t go for those short little sickles that often
+long” so don’t go for those short little tails that often

 accompany short little ears.
 The Chihuahua's tail is carried in a “sickle” which